-54 You may also change your direct deposit choice at any time by submitting an updated Direct Deposit form to ERSRI.
+&lt;sup>54 You may also change your direct deposit choice at any time by submitting an updated Direct Deposit form to ERSRI.
 The direct deposit for is available online, or by calling ERSRI at 401-462-7600.

-55 This change can be made by logging onto the secure member section of the ERSRI website at www.ersri.org.
-Alternatively, a Certificate of Withholding Preference or Withholding Tax Change form can be downloaded from the ERSRI website or sent to you by request, then submitted to ERSRI by mail.
+&lt;sup>55 This change can be made by logging onto the secure member section of the ERSRI website at www.ersri.org.
+Alternatively, IRS Form W-4P and the Rhode Island State Tax Withholding Certificate forms can be downloaded from the ERSRI website or sent to you by request, then submitted to ERSRI by mail.